 Tour operators in Hawai’i operate under strict and self-enforced standards.
 This is necessary to protect the manta rays and we urge you to choose a tour provider that follows these standards.
 You can find an up-to-date list of these tour operators in the following green list.

 What is it like to go on a manta ray night dive/snorkel?

 Manta ray tours normally start at the harbor from which the boat departs.
 This boat will take you to one of the manta ray feeding zones.
 Before boarding or during your trip to the feeding grounds, the crew will teach you how to behave while in the water and explain a thing or two about the manta rays.

 You can get an impression of how it is to go on a manta ray night dive from the following video.
 In it, you see Keller Laros (founder of the Manta Pacific Research Foundation) give a presentation on how to behave during the dive to a group of people about to go diving.
 The last few minutes show footage of that same manta ray dive.

 1. Manta Ray Night Dive

 You need to be a certified scuba diver to join the manta ray night dive.
-There are many companies on the Kona coast that take you out at night on the manta ray dives.
-Walk around town (Ali’i drive in Kona!) to find special offers, use a price comparison website like hawaiiactivities1, or have a look at e.g. the website of the Kona Diving Company.
+There are many companies on the Kona coast offer this option.
+Walk around town (Ali’i drive in Kona) to find special offers, use a price comparison website like hawaiiactivities1, or have a look at the website of the Jack’s Diving Locker.

 2. Manta Ray Night Snorkel

-During the manta ray night snorkel you will spend your time in the water holding onto a floating board looking down.
-The bright light also attached to this board shines down into the water attracting plankton.
-The manta rays feed this plankton and come very close to the water surface while feeding.
+During the manta ray night snorkel you will spend your time in the water holding on to a floating board looking down.
+The bright light attached to this board shines into the water attracting plankton.
+The manta rays feed on this plankton and come very close to the water surface while feeding.